 All my Geometry and Algebra students, started with me in 8th grade and continued through high school.
 Each one was accepted to great colleges and are success stories.
 My record and experience makes me a tutor in demand.

 Another success story is my own granddaughter, age 6.
 I started with the basics before she went to kindergarten this year.
 As a result, she was reading on a second grade level and her Math skills were above grade level.
 She certainly had the edge in her first formal year in school.
+Because I have a love of children and teenagers, I have met with great success in teaching and tutoring.
+I was blessed with patience and kindness, which helps in explaining all phases of Math.
+I use the approach of mastering one step at a time because Math is a building block.
+If you do not pass

 For 25 years, I have been an Algebra and Geometry tutor.
 I teach all levels and if the student is not on grade level, I assess where he or she is.
 My background includes factoring, equations, quadratics, Pythagorean, linear functions, rational and irrational numbers, polynomials, and fractions.
 I start and continue at the student's pace.
 I hand out a notebook; the student takes notes, and has a written example.
 By doing this, the student can refer back to his notebook for each concept taught.
 Lesson plans are for each student.
 I live nearby, have patience, and had a very successful record.